gideaofranco/MW-OAuth2-Client-Azure/README.md

 $wgOAuth2Client['config']['service_login_link_text'] = '<Login button text>';
 ```

 **Note**: The callback URL to use when the OAuth2 provider needs to redirect or link back to the MediaWiki after login successfully would be: `http://your.wiki.domain/path/to/wiki/Special:OAuth2Client/callback`.
 Copy the URL to the 'Base URL' field in the client settings of Keycloak.
+Observer the config parameter redirect_uri if you change the original language.

 ## Anonymous access denied wiki?